cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv_hevc_report.md

 **Score**: 5/10

-> *The reconstruction shows noticeable geometric distortions and depth inconsistencies, with blurred textures and conflicting material appearances.
-Overall realism is moderate but clearly deviates from a real scene in structure and texture fidelity.*
+> *The rendering shows noticeable geometric distortions and depth inconsistencies, with artifacts around fine structures and inconsistent textures.
+Overall realism is moderate but not near-photographic; minor geometry and texture fidelity issues undermine structural integrity.*

 **Detected Issues**:
-- ⚠️ **Curved Or Warped Walls**: Wall and shelving appear distorted with irregular curves, especially along the glass cabinet and adjacent walls.
+- ⚠️ **Curved Or Warped Walls**: Wall and shelving appear subtly curved or warped, not aligning with straight architectural planes.
-- ⚠️ **Misaligned Edges**: Edges between the shelf unit and surrounding walls/fixtures do not align cleanly, giving a skewed geometry.
+- ⚠️ **Misaligned Edges**: Edges of the shelving unit and mounting frames do not align cleanly with adjacent walls and surfaces.
-- ⚠️ **Depth Or Perspective Errors**: Perspective cues are inconsistent (tilted lines and warped depth), causing depth cues to feel unrealistic.
+- ⚠️ **Depth Or Perspective Errors**: Perspective cues are inconsistent (depth lines and relative scale look off), suggesting distortion in depth rendering.
-- 🎨 **Over Blur**: Areas around edges of furniture and shelves appear smeared, reducing sharpness.
+- 🎨 **Floating Artifacts**: Stray, hair-like artifacts float around the shelving and plant areas, not tied to real geometry.
-- 🎨 **Texture Inconsistency**: Texture granularity varies across surfaces (glass, metal, fabric) in a way that seems incongruent with real materials.
+- 🎨 **Texture Inconsistency**: Textures on walls, shelves, and furniture vary unnaturally, indicating inconsistent surface mapping.

 ### View 8 (210°)